davegarvey/redis-cluster-docker-quickstart/README.md

         ./create-cluster.sh

-   You will need to enter 'yes' when prompted
+   You will need to enter 'yes' when prompted to accept the cluster configuration

 You now have a Redis Cluster running!